Gichohi-Simon/Gichohi-Simon/README.md

 ### Hi there 👋
-My name is Simon Gichohi A MERN(React/React-Native) stack Developer.
+I'm Gichohi A MERN(React/React-Native) stack Developer.

 ### ABOUT ME